Rosicrucianism: Rosicrucian Enlightenment

-Michael Maier was appointed Pfalzgraf (Count Palatine) by Rudolf II, Holy Roman Emperor and King of Hungary and King of Bohemia.
+Michael Maier was appointed Pfalzgraf (Count Palatine) by Rudolf II, Holy Roman Emperor, King of Hungary and King of Bohemia.
 He also was one of the most prominent defenders of the Rosicrucians, clearly transmitting details about the "Brothers of the Rose Cross" in his writings.
-Maier made the firm statement that the Brothers of R.C. exist to advance inspired arts and sciences, including alchemy.
+Maier made the firm statement that the Brothers of R.C. existed to advance inspired arts and sciences, including alchemy.
 Researchers of Maier's writings point out that he never claimed to have produced gold, nor did Heinrich Khunrath or any of the other "Rosicrucianists".
 Their writings point toward a symbolic and spiritual alchemy, rather than an operative one.
 In a combination of direct and veiled styles, these writings conveyed the nine stages of the involutive-evolutive transmutation of the threefold body of the human being, the threefold soul and the threefold spirit, among other esoteric knowledge related to the "Path of Initiation".

 In his 1618 pamphlet, Pia et Utilissima Admonitio de Fratribus Rosae Crucis, Henrichus Neuhusius wrote that the Rosicrucians departed for the east due to European instability caused by the start of the Thirty Years' War.
 In 1710, Sigmund Richter, founder of the secret society of the Golden and Rosy Cross, also suggested the Rosicrucians had migrated eastward.
 In the first half of the 20th century, René Guénon, a researcher of the occult, presented this same idea in some of his works.
-An eminent author of the 19th century, Arthur Edward Waite, presented arguments contradicting this idea.
+Arthur Edward Waite, an eminent author of the 19th century, presented arguments contradicting this idea.
 It was in this fertile field of discourse that many Rosicrucian societies arose.
 They were based on the occult, inspired by the mystery of this "College of Invisibles".